MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-scenarios-azure-active-directory.md

 ### Retrieve the password from Azure Active Directory

 We're almost there!
-First we need to login into Microsoft Graph, and then we can use the `Get-LapsAADPassword` cmdlet to retrieve the password.
+First we need to sign-in into Microsoft Graph, and then we can use the `Get-LapsAADPassword` cmdlet to retrieve the password.

 Logging into Microsoft Graph is done using the `Connect-MgGraph` cmdlet.
 You must know your Azure tenant ID, plus the application ID of the Azure Active Directory application you created above.
-Run the cmdlet once to do the login, for example:
+Run the cmdlet once to do the sign-in, for example:

 `Connect-MgGraph -Environment PROD -TenantId c754bc06-12e1-4508-b3b1-653a220c62cc -ClientId 71f6c060-e966-4d7e-b068-7ea116e131ed`